 In addition to guiding you in choosing your courses, the Phase II supervisory committee organizes the comprehensive exam and supervises your writing of the scientific paper, if applicable.

-You must write the comprehensive exam within two months of completing your course work.
+You must write the comprehensive exam during the term following the course work.
 It consists of a written section and an oral section.